semuconsulting/PyGPSClient/README.md

 #### <a name="datalog">Datalogging, GPX Track Recording and Database</a>

 17. DataLogging - Turn Data logging in the selected format (Binary, Parsed, Hex Tabular, Hex String, Parsed+Hex Tabular) on or off.
 On first selection, you will be prompted to select the directory into which timestamped log files are saved.
-Log files are cycled when a maximum size is reached (default is 10 MB, manually configurable via `logsize_n` setting).
+Log files are cycled when a maximum size is reached (default is 10 MB, manually configurable via `logsize_n` setting or Menu..Options..App Configuration dialog - *save configuration and restart after any changes*).

-    **NB**: For extended datalogging (> 2 hours or more), you may want to consider using an unattended (e.g. CLI) tool like [GNSSStreamer](https://github.com/semuconsulting/pygnssutils#gnssstreamer) (installed with PyGPSClient) rather than an attended GUI tool like PyGPSClient (*especially if you're running 'headless'*), e.g.:
+    **NB**: For extended datalogging (> 12 hours or more), you may want to consider using an unattended (e.g. CLI) tool like [GNSSStreamer](https://github.com/semuconsulting/pygnssutils#gnssstreamer) (installed with PyGPSClient) rather than an attended GUI tool like PyGPSClient (*especially if you're running 'headless'*), e.g.:
     ```shell
     gnssstreamer --port /dev/ttyACM0 --baudrate 115200 --timeout 3 --format 2 --clioutput 1 --output pygpsdata.log --verbosity 2
     ```